dbpedia/wikimedia-dumps/Documentation/meet_summary.md

 Key Tasks for the Next Meeting:

-Develop a crawler to identify all subdomains
+1. Develop a crawler to identify all subdomains

-Initiate contact with Wikimedia regarding the project approach
+2. Initiate contact with Wikimedia regarding the project approach

-Implement data publishing using the designated API
+3. Implement data publishing using the designated API

+## Meet 2

+Attendees: Ronit, Priyanshu

+Overview: I demonstrated my approach showing how using only the subdomain crawler can help publish data and achieve our goal efficiently.

+Key Tasks for the Next Meeting:
+1. Publish data using the current approach

+2. Investigate and resolve the hash-related issue

+## Meet 3

+Attendees: Milan, Ronit, Priyanshu

+Overview: I demonstrated and explained the latest dumps I published, along with the related API functionality.

+Key Tasks for the Next Meeting:
+1. Complete the publishing process

+2. Explore enhancements for the crawler